potor10/wplace-firefly/README.md

 Wplace Firefly is a website created to assist users with templating when they may not have templating scripts like [Blue Marble](https://github.com/SwingTheVine/Wplace-BlueMarble) installed.

+## License

+All source code for Wplace Firefly is MIT Licensed.
+For the `public/` directory, please refer to the artists for appropriate licensing on each individual asset.

 ## How It Works

 Wplace Firefly compares the current state of the canvas against the template.